shuoliu1/keda-docs/content/docs/2.3/scalers/graphite.md

 **Basic authentication:**
 - `authMode`: It must contain `basic` in case of Basic Authentication.
 Specify this in trigger configuration.
 - `username`: Username to be used for basic authentication. (required)
-- `password`: Provide the password to be used for authentication.
+- `password`: Password to be used for authentication.
 For convenience, this has been marked optional, because many applications implement basic auth with a username as apikey and password as empty.

 ### Example